 Why This Research Matters

 In light of the current fiscal crisis, there is a nationwide drive to reduce incarceration and corrections costs without jeopardizing public safety.
 Increasingly, states are considering new ways to respond to people convicted of drug offenses, a largely non-violent group that constitutes a sizeable minority of the incarcerated population.
 As policymakers grapple with sentencing options, there is a pressing need for empirical evidence to inform their decisions.
-SUMH aims to contribute to this dialogue by documenting the impact of two different approaches to sentencing for drug offenses.
+SUMH contributed to this dialogue by documenting the impact of two different approaches to sentencing for drug offenses.

 For more information, contact program director Jim Parsons.